janvanmansum/easy-public-doc/src/main/resources/markdown/sword2.md

 > Atom Publishing Protocol (known as APP or ATOMPUB).

 The [specifications of SWORD v2.0] build on those of [Atom] and [AtomPub].
 AtomPub in turn builds on [HTTP].
-It is, however, not necessary to have thorough familiarity with all these specifications in order to build a SWORD client for the DANS EASY SWORD v2.0 Service.
+It is, however, not necessary to have thorough familiarity with all of these specifications in order to build a SWORD client for the DANS EASY SWORD v2.0 Service.

 [SWORD website]: http://swordapp.org/about/